New Energy Ventures

-- Solar – Our solar program creates an opportunity to offset current electricity usage at existing facilities by building photovoltaic solar systems behind the meter.
-In addition, we are utilizing land within our existing land portfolio to build large scale Solar + Storage facilities for 3rd party energy demand.
-Our solar team is currently developing 16 solar projects totaling approximately 375 megawatts (MW) of solar capacity that would offset approximately 16% of Williams facilities’ total estimated annual energy demand.
-We anticipate that the first projects will go in-service in 2023.
-In addition to lowering electricity costs on the system, these facilities will generate renewable energy credits that can either be sold into the market or retired to offset Scope 2 emissions.
+Solar – Our solar program creates an opportunity to offset current

+	electricity usage at existing facilities by building photovoltaic solar

+	systems behind the meter.
+In addition, we are utilizing land within our

+	existing land portfolio to build large scale Solar + Storage facilities

+	for 3rd party energy demand.
+Our solar team is currently developing 16

+	solar projects totaling approximately 375 megawatts (MW) of solar

+	capacity that would offset approximately 16% of Williams facilities’

+	total estimated annual energy demand.
+We anticipate that the first

+	projects will go in-service in 2023.
+In addition to lowering electricity

+	costs on the system, these facilities will generate renewable energy

+	credits that can either be sold into the market or retired to offset

+	Scope 2 emissions.

-- RNG – Renewable natural gas (RNG) is a low-carbon or negative-carbon substitute for fossil-derived natural gas that is typically produced from landfill waste, municipal water treatment facilities, livestock farms or food waste operations.
-Our RNG program includes constructing new interconnects and pipeline extensions, as well as investments in RNG production.
-These investments will generate environmental attributes that can either be sold into the market or retired to offset our own emissions.
+	- RNG – Renewable natural gas (RNG) is a low-carbon or negative-carbon

+	substitute for fossil-derived natural gas that is typically produced

+	from landfill waste, municipal water treatment facilities, livestock

+	farms or food waste operations.
+Our RNG program includes constructing

+	new interconnects and pipeline extensions, as well as investments in RNG

+	production.
+These investments will generate environmental attributes

+	that can either be sold into the market or retired to offset our own

-- Lower-carbon Gas Products – We are working with our customers and new partners to offer lower-carbon products, including end-to-end certified low emissions gas, known as Next Gen Gas, and carbon-offset gas.
-Next gen gas certifies that natural gas was produced and transported with low emissions across the value chain increasing trust and transparency regarding end-to-end carbon intensity for our customers and downstream markets.
-Carbon-offset natural gas is a bundled product of natural gas with an obligation to retire voluntary carbon offsets on behalf of customers.
-This is a low cost, scalable product that helps customers reduce the carbon footprint of their natural gas purchases.
-Responsibly sourced gas certifies that the natural gas was produced and transported with low emissions across the value chain.
-These products provide scalable options to lower the emissions footprint of natural gas from the wellhead to the water or end-user.
+	emissions.

+	- Lower-carbon Gas Products – We are working with our customers and new

+	partners to offer lower-carbon products, including end-to-end certified

+	low emissions gas, known as Next Gen Gas, and carbon-offset gas.
+Next

+	gen gas certifies that natural gas was produced and transported with low

+	emissions across the value chain increasing trust and transparency

+	regarding end-to-end carbon intensity for our customers and downstream

+	markets.
+Carbon-offset natural gas is a bundled product of natural gas

+	with an obligation to retire voluntary carbon offsets on behalf of

+	customers.
+This is a low cost, scalable product that helps customers

+	reduce the carbon footprint of their natural gas purchases.
+Responsibly

+	sourced gas certifies that the natural gas was produced and transported

+	with low emissions across the value chain.
+These products provide

+	scalable options to lower the emissions footprint of natural gas from

+	the wellhead to the water or end-user.

 	New Energy Ventures

-Our plan to reduce emissions are innovate for the future.
+	Our plan to reduce emissions and innovate for the future.